ivre/ivre/doc/overview/faq.rst

 **I want to prevent unauthorized access to IVRE's results.**

-First, you have to configure your web server to authenticate remote users.
-The most important, of course, is to protect access to CGI files (the static files are publicly available and do not contain any result).

-In an AD or Kerberos environment for example, Apache can be configured to provide SSO authentication.
+There are two ways to handle authentication:

+- **Built-in authentication**: IVRE supports OAuth providers (GitHub, Google, Microsoft, Generic OIDC), magic links (via email), and API keys.
+See :doc:`/usage/web-auth` for the complete documentation.

+- **Web server authentication**: configure your web server (Apache, nginx, etc.) to handle the authentication (HTTP Basic, LDAP, AD, Kerberos, SAML, client certificates, etc.) and set the ``REMOTE_USER`` environment variable.
+See :doc:`/usage/web-auth` for how IVRE uses ``REMOTE_USER``.

+Both options can be combined (see :doc:`/usage/web-auth`).

-Then, if you want to restrict access to the results based on the user login or domain, you can add the following lines to ``/etc/ivre.conf``:
+To restrict access to the results based on the user login or domain, add the following lines to ``/etc/ivre.conf``:

 ::